hackclub/hackclub/workshops/painting_app/README.md

 ## Set Up

-This workshop requires a very basic knowledge of the following languages: HTML & JavaScript.
+This workshop requires some basic knowledge of HTML, CSS, & JavaScript.
 Don’t worry if you get stuck at some point in the workshop, everything is explained the best way for you to understand!

 For this workshop we will use [Repl.it](https://repl.it), a free, online code editor.
 Click [here](https://repl.it/languages/HTML) to create an HTML project on repl.it.
 Once your coding environment spins up, you should see this: